Health issues in American football: Prevention

 Similarly, modern equipment was developed to reduce injuries.
 The football helmet, although a scapegoat for concussions, serves as effective protection against more dangerous injuries like skull fractures.
 The modern helmet traces its roots back to the leather helmets used by football players in the early 1900s to protect themselves from head injuries.
 Helmets later evolved to be made of hard plastic, and a facemask was added to protect players from sustaining facial injuries.
+More recent additions to the helmet include the Guardian Cap, a shell made of soft padding that is fitted over the hard shell of a helmet to further reduce impact force to the head.
 Many players also wear mouthguards to prevent injuries to their teeth and tongues; at some levels, such as the NCAA, the use of a mouthguard is mandatory.
 Football players wear a number of pads to protect themselves – shoulder pads are the most important pads, protecting the shoulder and sternum, but thigh pads, hip pads, tail pads, and knee pads are also used.
-Many quarterbacks wear flak jackets to protect their ribcage.
+Many quarterbacks wear rib protectors (nicknamed "flak jackets" for their resemblance to that form of body armor) to protect their ribcage.
 Cleats come in a number of lengths, with players choosing which cleat to use based on the playing field – players prefer a shorter cleat when playing on artificial turf to prevent their feet from digging into the ground and risking injury, while longer cleats are generally used on fields that are wet or slippery to provide better traction.
 Athletic cups are not typically used at the professional level because athletic cups tend to make it harder to move and there is an unwritten code among players not to target the groin area.
 Additionally, studies have shown that proper conditioning techniques, fitness routines and exercise routines, as well as high-quality equipment and coaching, can reduce the risk of injury among players.